sara-service/webapp/docs/shib.md

 - check that all attributes are listed in the PHP page
 	- if attributes missing, check `attribute-map.xml`
 	- if `attribute-map.xml` looks ok, check whether the attributes are in the assertion (your config is at fault) or not (the IdP or SP is at fault)
-- expect users to complain that it isn't working for them. resolve problems with their IdP's technical contact.
+- expect users to complain that it isn't working for them. resolve problems with their IdP's technical contact. get used to the fact that doing so takes days.